lokewaieu/tag-and-search/README.md

 Main features of this system include:
 * Real-time deep learning detection and re-identification inferencing using ONLY Intel Processors (~40fps+)
-* Web-based user interface for initiating person search, powered by a person detection backend for the selection of the query image
+* AI-Enable browser-based user interface (AUI) for initiating person search, powered by a person detection backend for the selection of the query image
 * Easily scalable to accomodate more cameras (2 cameras used in this)

 # Prerequisites